toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 Unlike React and Vue, Svelte does not use a virtual DOM, instead relying on a compiler to transform .svelte components into highly optimized Javascript.
 As a result, Svelte apps ship a minuscule payload to the browser, resulting in remarkably fast on-page performance.

 Svelte's compiler is its banner feature.
-Framework founder [Rich Harris](https://github.com/Rich-Harris) has maintained that the virtual DOM bloats conventional SPA payloads unnecessarily, whereas Svelte outpaces these competitors by shipping only vanilla Javascript.
+Framework founder [Rich Harris](https://github.com/Rich-Harris) has maintained that the virtual DOM bloats conventional SPA payloads unnecessarily, whereas Svelte outpaces these competitors by shipping only optimized Javascript, HTML and CSS.

-The app I developed while playing around with Svelte was too small to validate this theory meaningfully, but it at least allowed me to see that Svelte ships a miniscule bundle to the browser (in my case TK kb), which helps dramatically with load times.
+The app I developed while playing around with Svelte was too small to validate this theory meaningfully, but it at least allowed me to see that Svelte ships a minuscule payload compared to ReactJS and VueJS.
+This alone should significantly reduce application load times.

 ### Syntax

 Svelte has what is (to my mind) an advantage over React in that it bundles component markup, logic, and styling into single files.
-VueJS employs this technique as well, and I've always found it much more convenient than trying to parse these elements into separate files - as is suggested but not demanded by React.
+VueJS employs this technique as well, and I've always found it much more convenient than trying to parse these elements into separate files, as is suggested but not demanded by React.

-Svelte also allows developers to employ TypeScript and SCSS within these single-file components, though this feature (as we'll see) is touch-and-go at present.
+Svelte also allows developers to employ different languages such as TypeScript and SASS within these single-file components, though this feature (as we'll see) is touch-and-go at present.

 ### State management